 Location is important

 One of our top tips for visiting any city is to stay central.
 It’ll save you money on transport and will give you more time to explore.
 The good news about Reykjavik is that almost everything in the centre is within walking distance, including bars, restaurants and most of the main attractions.
 Outside of rush hour, traffic is minimal so you won’t have any trouble driving around or catching a taxi or bus.
+Regardless of its small size, the best places to stay in Reykjavik are still in the city centre.

 The best reason to visit a hostel is to meet other travellers for sightseeing, socialising and nightlife, particularly on a weekend.
 Most hostels also have a number of tours you can sign up to, where you’ll get picked up and dropped off right outside.
 Hostel tours are catered towards those on a budget so expect to pay a bit less but travel in large groups.